workshopweekend/pong/project/hardware.md

 * 10 wires.
 * Solderless breadboard.

-Preparing the LED Matrix board may also require a soldering iron to bridge a jumper pad on the back of the board.
+Preparing the LED Matrix board may also require a soldering iron to bridge jumper J5 on the back of the board.
+[See the Adafruit tutorial for details](http://learn.adafruit.com/16x24-led-matrix/wiring).